gilch/hissp/CONTRIBUTING.md

 which should be formatted Lisp-style (play with Parinfer until you get it), or anywhere the extra effort of manual formatting is worth it.
 In readerless mode, Hissp tuples shall always include the trailing `,`.
+Regular expression raw strings use a lower-case `r`, but other raw strings use an upper-case `R`.
 Try to follow the established style in any source files, and otherwise follow PEP 8 even when Black has no opinion.
 The .lissp source uses the Hissp style guide for formatting.